 Can the model explain cases in which there is no transfer?
 Not all of them, but it can shed some light on at least some.
 Many studies of far transfer envision "brain-training" as if training a muscle.
 The primitive elements theory states that the main motor of transfer is growth of skills and strategies.
 Therefore, if the focus of training is on raw capacity transfer might fail.
 An large-scale example in that category is by Owen et al. (2010).
-A total of 11,430 subjects were trained in two experimental groups and one control group.
+11,430 subjects were trained in two experimental groups and one control group.
 In one of the experimental groups, subjects trained on several reasoning, planning, and problem-solving tasks.
 The second group trained on tasks of short-term memory, attention, visuo-spatial processing and mathematics.
 The control group answered trivia questions.
 Transfer was tested on four tasks: a reasoning task and three memory tasks.
 In the reasoning task, a picture and a sentence were shown, and subjects had to verify the sentence as fast as possible.
 The reasoning task produced a small but significant effect of transfer when the experimental and control groups were compared.
 Performance in the other three tasks, two working memory tasks (digits and spatial) and a paired associates task, showed no effects of transfer.
 The two working memory tasks, however, were simple working memory tasks.
 They therefore lacked the key conflict between rehearsal and a secondary task that was characteristic for both the digit-span task and the Verbal-CWM task, and that were so important for transfer.
 Moreover, standard working-memory rehearsal is something that most people have probably already mastered.
 According to the authors, the tasks were specifically chosen because they are highly sensitive to pharmacological interventions.
 That means that, in terms of the model, they measure the proper operation of the various modules in the architecture (declarative memory in particular), but do not tap into any new general skills.
 The lack of transfer is therefore one that the primitive elements theory would predict.

 Even Jaeggi et al. (2008) designed their experiment, in which training on the double N-back task produced improvements on the Raven test, with the goal to increase capacity, not to train skills.
-It is hard to explain why they did, and Redick et al. (2013) did not find effects of transfer, but a first step in answering this question would be to investigate which strategies are trained exactly in the double-N-back task, and whether or not there are alternative strategies that lead to different amounts of transfer (see, e.g., Juvina & Taatgen, 2009, for a discussion on different strategies for regular N-back).
+It is hard to explain why they did, and Redick et al. (2012) did not find effects of transfer, but a first step in answering this question would be to investigate which strategies are trained exactly in the double-N-back task, and whether or not there are alternative strategies that lead to different amounts of transfer (see, for example, Juvina & Taatgen, 2009, for a discussion on different strategies for regular N-back).

-Extension to Individual Differences, Development, and Education

-One of the problems in researching complex human behavior is that an increase in complexity typically means an even larger increase in individual differences.
-This has always been a problem for the weak-method based approaches to problem solving, because that approach would predict much more uniformity.
-If, however, every individual has their own toolbox of generalized skills, it also means that individuals differ in their optimal solution for a particular problem or task (see also Howes, Lewis, & Vera, 2009, who made a similar point in the context of model parameters).
+Extension To Individual Differences, Development, And Education approach would predict much more uniformity.
+If, however, every individual has their own toolbox of generalized skills, it also means that individuals differ in their optimal solution for a particular problem or task (see also Howes, Lewis & Vera, 2009, who made a similar point in the context of model parameters).